danijoha/hello/README.md

-I'm editing the this .md file directly on GitHub.
+I'm editing this .md file directly on GitHub.
 Looks like it works fine.